What is Nosocomial Infection?

 Patients who know they are going to be admitted to a hospital should do some initial preparation in order to ensure their bodies will be able to heal properly and to ensure their immune systems are strong enough to fight off infections.
 Here are a couple of tips to help you prepare:

 - If you are a smoker, you should quit smoking a few days before going to the hospital and (optionally) resume after you have been released from the hospital.
 Data published by the University of Oklahoma Health Center reports that smoking can delay the body’s healing process, especially in the case of skin wounds obtained from surgery.

-While you are in-hospital, there are numerous ways to reduce your risk of obtaining a nosocomial infection.
+While you are in-hospital, there are numerous ways to reduce your risk of obtaining a nosocomial infection, including COVID-19 and other types of infections.
 First of all, make sure you take a disinfectant with you to the hospital and disinfect any object you come in contact with – before you make contact.
 If there are patients who are constantly coughing around you, ask a family member to buy a germ-filtering mask at the local pharmacy – place this over your mouth in order to avoid obtaining germs and bacteria that may be spread through the area.

-Nosocomial infections account for as much as 80,000 deaths per year, which can be prevented in a large number of cases by simply observing the level of hygiene in the area around you and to act upon the spaces that is not hygienic.
-These tips we have shared with you will help you minimize the risk of obtaining such an infection while visiting a healthcare facility or while in-hospital.
+Nosocomial infections account for as much as 80,000 deaths per year, which can be prevented in a large number of cases by simply observing the level of hygiene in the area around you and to act upon the spaces that are not hygienic.
+These tips we have shared with you will help you minimize the risk of obtaining such an infection while visiting a healthcare facility or while in a hospital.